Is it Friday yet?

 Making a chocolate matcha latte in the blender is so easy.

 Just toss the ingredients in, including the matcha green tea powder, and blend away using the soup function if you have it.
 If not, you can try variable speed.

 Once done, pour into a mug and watch the layers form.
 The first layer is bright green matcha, followed by a cocoa layer topped with a frothy milk layer.
 No fancy pouring is required – it is like magic.

 If you don’t have a blender, you can also make this on the stovetop in a small saucepan.

 Do Matcha and chocolate pair well?

-Never thought I'd give up my morning coffee and I'm certainly not giving it up forever but it sure is nice to have a viable alternative to get me moving in the morning.
+Never thought I’d give up my morning coffee and I’m certainly not giving it up forever but it sure is nice to have a viable alternative, that is easy to make at home, to get me moving in the morning.
 Variety is the spice of life (and all that!).